magus/dcsseeds/README.md

+## ignore items in spots where items should not exist

+slime 1-4
+hells 1-6

 ## using crawl to generate full item list

 could we use the actual crawl code to generate full item list